 - Women should always tell their doctor and x-ray or CT technologist if there is any chance they are pregnant.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.

-- In some patients with reduced kidney function, the dye used in CT scanning may worsen kidney function.
+- In some patients with reduced kidney function, CT contrast material may worsen kidney function.

 What are the limitations of CT Scanning of the Chest?

-Magnetic resonance imaging (MRI) may be better than CT for showing some types of soft-tissue abnormalities.
+Magnetic resonance imaging (MRI) may show some types of soft-tissue abnormalities better than CT.

 Even though the CT exam is very fast, motion from breathing or body movement during the exam may result in blurring of the images.